wadevenz/T2A2_API/README.md

     matches = relationship('Match', primaryjoin="or_(Team.id==Match.home_team_id, Team.id==Match.away_team_id)", viewonly=True)
 ```
 The 'Team' model was created to store team data.
 Its table was named "teams".
 The following objects make up its columns.
-- 'id' is the sserial integer which has been assigned the primary key.
+- 'id' is the serial integer which has been assigned the primary key.
 - 'name' is a string type, which cannot be left without a value, and must be unique within the database.
 - 'stadium' is a string type.

 A slightly more complex approach was required with the relationship to the 'teams' table.
 As we have two foreign keys associated with a single primary key, a different method was required.
-Using the match model, the 'primaryjoin' expression was used with an 'or' statement, to create a relationship from the primary key, 'id' from the 'Team' model to either the foreign key 'home_team_id' or 'away_team_id'.
+Using the match model, the 'primaryjoin' expression was used with an 'or' statement, to create a relationship from the primary key 'id' from the 'Team' model to either the foreign key 'home_team_id' or 'away_team_id'.
 The 'viewonly' expression aslo indicates that this is not for persisting in operations but only when loading the objects.

 ### Tip Model
 ```